 Now save the file and reboot your computer and you will see Grub showing you “New Install” as an option in the menu.
 Select it to boot Debian Installer and install it.

 There is a similar way to install Ubuntu from a GNU/Linux based operating system.
-You can also Install Ubuntu, Debian and many other Linux distributions from your Windows or anyother operating system by using UNetbootin.
-To be very honest, I am kind of surprised to find out the many ways to install freedom for my computing needs.
+You can also Install Ubuntu, Debian and many other Linux distributions from Windows or anyother operating system by using UNetbootin.
+To be very honest, I am kind of surprised to find out so many ways to install free open source operating systems on my computer.

 How can I determine the partition location.
 I tried using Gparted to find out the partition location but it does not give me the detail.
 Ubuntu on my computer currently loads from (hd0,1) but it does not seem to work.